9M133 Kornet

 The 9M133 Kornet (Корнет; "Cornet", NATO reporting name AT-14 Spriggan, export designation Kornet-E) is a Russian man-portable anti-tank guided missile (ATGM) intended for use against main battle tanks.
 It was first introduced into service with the Russian army in 1998.

 The Kornet is among the most capable Russian ATGMs.
-It was further developed into the 9M133 Kornet-EM, which has increased range, and an improved warhead.
+It was further developed into the 9M133 Kornet-EM, which has increased range, an improved warhead, and equipped with an automatic target tracker.

 The Kornet has been widely exported and is produced under license in several countries.
 It was first used in combat in 2003 and has since been used in many conflicts.

 Development

 The Kornet anti-tank missile was unveiled in October 1994 by the KBP Instrument Design Bureau.
 The missile started development in 1988 as a modular, universal system able to engage any target from a mix of platforms using a reliable laser beam guidance system that was simple to use.
-It is a heavy ATGM, superior to the earlier 9K111 Fagot (NATO: AT-4 Spigot) and 9K113 Konkurs (NATO: AT-5 Spandrel) wire-guided ATGMs, but not to replace them (due to the cost).
+It is a heavy ATGM, superior to the earlier 9K111 Fagot (NATO: AT-4 Spigot) and 9K113 Konkurs (NATO: AT-5 Spandrel) wire-guided ATGMs, but is not intended to replace them (due to the cost).
 The missile entered service in the Russian army in 1998.
 Its export designation is the Kornet-E. The 9P163M-1 Kornet-T tank destroyer entered service in 2012.

 North Korea has developed a clone of the Kornet known as the Bulsae-3 (Firebird-3), which was first revealed on 27 February 2016 publicly during a demo test.

 The 9M133F-1 Kornet variant with a thermobaric warhead was expected to enter serial production in 2019, according to a company report.

 The NATO reporting name AT-14 Spriggan is derived from the spriggan, a legendary creature from Cornish faery lore.